-- 1. All work must be completed by an individual quilt maker. - 2.
-Work can be pieced by hand or by machine but applique must be done by hand. - 3.
-Quilts must be either hand or machine quilted, no hand tied quilts. - 4.
+- 1. Group quilt can be pieced by one individual and quilted by another. - 2.
+Work can be pieced or appliqued by hand or by machine. - 3.
+Quilts must be either hand or machine (domestic, hand-guided longarm, or digital) quilted no hand tied quilts. - 4.
 Quilts may not be made from pre-cut quilt kits. - 5.
-A quilt can only compete in the Association of Connecticut Fairs Quilt Contest once. - 6.
-Applique quilts must consist of at least 50% applique. - 7.
-Quilt perimeter must measure a minimum of 216 inches. - 8.
-No wall hanging quilts. - 9.
-An exhibitor can only represent 1 quilt per category at the State Quilt Contest.
+Applique quilts must consist of at least 50% applique. - 6.
+Quilt perimeter must measure a minimum of 216 inches. - 7.
+A quilt can only compete in the Association of Connecticut Fairs Quilt Contest once at the state contest in the fall.
+It can be entered in more than one local fair until it is selected to compete at the state level.
+An exhibitor can only represent one quilt per category at the State Quilt Contest.